Band of Blue Home

 He also served as the SCBDA State Marching Committee Chairman for eight years and is currently serving

-on the Adjudication Committee.
+as the SCBDA Historian.
 He is also active as an adjudicator and visual designer, having written

 Mr. Finigan is married to the former Lorraine Cauley of Columbia.
-They have two sons, Thomas, 11 is in
+They have two sons, Thomas, 19 is

 During Mr. Infinger's time at USC, he was a member of the USC Symphonic Band, USC Concert Band, USC Marching Band, USC Trumpet Ensemble and the USC Left Band Big Band.
 Mr. Infinger was a featured soloist with the USC Marching Band.
 He has performed for President George W. Bush and the past 3 South Carolina governors.